jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 ---
 I started boxing at the ripe old age of 22.
 I say it that way because that is a relatively late age to take up boxing.

 I had no prior experience in any combat sports.
 All I had was a curiosity about the sweet science and the attitude that I wouldn’t quit.
-I said to myself that the only way I’d stop boxing is if I got severely injured or suffered so many losses that I couldn't get a fight.
+I said to myself that the only way I’d stop boxing is if I got severely injured or suffered so many losses that I couldn’t get a fight.

 Fortunately, I didn’t get beat out of the sport with repeated injuries or losses.
 In fact, I went on to have a great amateur and professional boxing career.
 In fact, my amateur career was stellar.